ioggstream/python-course/python-high-school/01_strings.md

 print("a" * 3)    # repetition
 ```

-You can template strings using the f-string notation:
+You can template strings using the so-called "f-string" notation:

 ```python
 a = 1